-"Bidder" means the person who responds to a Notice of Receipt of an unsolicited proposal.

-"Certify" means to attest, under penalty of perjury, that the information being certified is true and correct.

-"City" means the City of Delray Beach, Florida, which may act through its City Commission or

-City Manager, as the context and applicable law permits.

-"Comprehensive Agreement" means the agreement between the Contracting Person and the City that is required before the development or operation of a Proposed Project.

-"Commission" shall mean the City of Delray Beach City Commission.

-"Cone of Silence" means Section 2-355 of the Palm Beach County Code of Ordinances.

-"Contracting Person" means an individual person, corporation, general partnership, limited liability company, limited partnership, joint venture, business trust, public benefit corporation, nonprofit entity, or other business entity that enters into a Comprehensive or Interim Agreement with the City.

-"Detailed Proposal" means a proposal for a Proposed Project after the Initial Stage review, that defines and establishes more specific proposed terms related to costs, payment schedules, financing, deliverables, design, plans for operations and maintenance, and project schedule, among other factors.

-"Detailed Stage" means the phase of Proposed Project evaluation where the City has completed the Initial Stage but has requested additional and/or more detailed information regarding proposals for a Proposed Projects.

-"Develop" or "Development" means to plan, design, develop, finance, lease, acquire, install, construct, operate, maintain, and/or expand a facility for public use or benefit.

-"Fee" means a rate, fee, or other charge associated with the use of a Proposed Project, as defined by a Comprehensive Agreement.

-"Initial Proposal" means an unsolicited proposal for a Proposed Project accepted for consideration and evaluation by the City.

-"Initial Stage" means the initial phase of Proposed Project evaluation when the City assesses whether a Proposed Project serves a public purpose and appears to meet the minimum criteria for a Proposed Project or certain goals of the City and the City reviews and evaluates proposals received from the private sector for pursuing a Proposed Project as a P3.
+- "Bidder" means the person who responds to a Notice of Receipt of an unsolicited proposal. - "Certify" means to attest, under penalty of perjury, that the information being certified is true and correct. - "City" means the City of Delray Beach, Florida, which may act through its City Commission or City Manager, as the context and applicable law permits. - "Comprehensive Agreement" means the agreement between the Contracting Person and the City that is required before the development or operation of a Proposed Project. - "Commission" shall mean the City of Delray Beach City Commission. - "Cone of Silence" means Section 2-355 of the Palm Beach County Code of Ordinances. - "Contracting Person" means an individual person, corporation, general partnership, limited liability company, limited partnership, joint venture, business trust, public benefit corporation, nonprofit entity, or other business entity that enters into a Comprehensive or Interim Agreement with the City. - "Detailed Proposal" means a proposal for a Proposed Project after the Initial Stage review, that defines and establishes more specific proposed terms related to costs, payment schedules, financing, deliverables, design, plans for operations and maintenance, and project schedule, among other factors. - "Detailed Stage" means the phase of Proposed Project evaluation where the City has completed the Initial Stage but has requested additional and/or more detailed information regarding proposals for a Proposed Projects. - "Develop" or "Development" means to plan, design, develop, finance, lease, acquire, install, construct, operate, maintain, and/or expand a facility for public use or benefit. - "Fee" means a rate, fee, or other charge associated with the use of a Proposed Project, as defined by a Comprehensive Agreement. - "Financial Closing Date" means when construction of a project has been completed and accepted by the City and City has issued a Notice of Completion or implemented a Management or other such agreement for continued operation of a project. - "Initial Proposal" means an unsolicited proposal for a Proposed Project accepted for consideration and evaluation by the City. - "Initial Stage" means the initial phase of Proposed Project evaluation when the City assesses whether a Proposed Project serves a public purpose and appears to meet the minimum criteria for a Proposed Project or certain goals of the City and the City reviews and evaluates proposals received from the private sector for pursuing a Proposed Project as a P3. - "Interim Agreement" means an agreement, before or in connection with the negotiation of a

-"Interim Agreement" means an agreement, before or in connection with the negotiation of a Comprehensive Agreement, between the City and a Contracting Person whereby the Contracting Person may be authorized by the City to conduct due diligence or further studies or investigations related to the Proposed Project which may include, but not be limited to, project planning and development, design, engineering, environmental analysis and mitigation, surveying, financial and revenue analysis, ascertaining the availability of financing, or any other aspect of the Proposed Project.
+Comprehensive Agreement, between the City and a Contracting Person whereby the Contracting Person may be authorized by the City to conduct due diligence or further studies or investigations related to the Proposed Project which may include, but not be limited to, project planning and development, design, engineering, environmental analysis and mitigation, surveying, financial and revenue analysis, ascertaining the availability of financing, or any other aspect of the Proposed Project.
 The rights of the Contracting Person and the City will be governed by the terms of the Interim Agreement, which must be in writing.
 No purported Interim Agreement or terms relating thereto shall be effective, binding, or valid until approved by the City and signed in writing.